-I am the co-editor of The Alpine Review, which we like to call a slow magazine for turbulent times.
-It’s a tough creature to describe, but my favourite attempt is in Ruth Jamieson’s excellent book Print is Dead, Long Live Print, where she describes it as “The Economist’s cooler, better dressed sister.”
+I was the co-editor of The Alpine Review, which we liked to call a slow magazine for turbulent times.
+It was a tough creature to describe, but my favourite attempt is in Ruth Jamieson’s excellent book Print is Dead, Long Live Print, where she describes it as “The Economist’s cooler, better dressed sister.”

-Issue 3, my first manning the ship alongside Louis-Jacques Darveau, working with the brilliant team of Elise Eskanazi, Anna Duckworth, John Di Palma and Eli Burnstein, came out at the end of 2016.
-You can see a few articles from it over on Medium, including my long feature interview with Barry Lopez.
+I steered the ship for Issue 3 alongside Louis-Jacques Darveau, working with the brilliant team of Elise Eskanazi, Anna Duckworth, John Di Palma and Eli Burnstein.
 Here’s magCulture’s review of the issue, where it was magazine of the week and they said nice things.
-Issue 4 will come when it’s ready.

 Previously, I was the editor of the quarterly Australian magazine Dumbo Feather, a magazine about extraordinary ideas and the people behind them.
 It’s a magazine that’s beautiful and radical in form and content, largely based around long (really long) interviews, beautiful photography, and diversions inspired by the featured conversations.
 In collaboration with Stuart Geddes, Jessica Friedmann and the team at Small Giants, I reinvented everything about this magazine, building something that was entirely new but retained the soul of what came before.
 In my time at the helm, the magazine grew rapidly, both within Australia and overseas.
 To this day it’s a deeply loved and unique creature, thriving under a new editorial team.
 They also made a lovely new website recently, it’s well worth a rummage.
 A good feature for me, selfishly, is that you can get a nice list of all my features in one place.